llafuente/nema/README.md

 ### x-nema-override

-Override endpoint properties, this allow to use other generator without collisions or aggregate multiple files renaming operationIds...
+Override endpoint properties, this allow to use other generators without collisions or aggregate multiple files renaming operationIds...

 ```